-Working Connections Child Care (WCCC) helps families with low incomes pay for child care while they work or meet WorkFirst participation requirements.
+Working Connections Child Care (WCCC) helps families with low incomes pay for child care.

 When a family qualifies for child care subsidy benefits and chooses an eligible provider, the state pays a portion of the cost of child care.
-The parent is also responsible to pay a copayment to the provider each month.
+The parent may be responsible to pay a copayment to their provider each month.

 - Copay Calculation Table - Effective April 1, 2019